Daniel Everett (RAF officer): Early life

 Everett was the son of Ellen Ada and Harold Bulmer Everett, a chartered accountant of Epsom, Surrey.
 He was the youngest of 9 children (6 girls and 3 boys).
 They lived at 30 Woodcote Park Road in Epsom, Surrey.

 He was educated at Kingswood House Preparatory School in Epsom and later the City of London Freemen's School in Ashtead Park, Surrey.
 He was considered an accomplished all-round sportsman.

-Prior to joining the RAF he worked in London for his uncle Tom Mcnabb.
+Prior to joining the RAF he worked in London for his uncle Tom McNabb.

 Royal Air Force service

 Everett enlisted in the Royal Air Force Volunteer Reserve around May 1940, probably at RAF Uxbridge and was allocated service number 1263497.

+Bomber Command

-He trained to fly with the rank of Sergeant and in July 1942 he was stationed at RAF Bicester, flying as a pilot with No. 13 Operational Training Unit which trained light day bomber aircrew in Bristol Blenheims.
+He trained to fly with the rank of Sergeant and in July 1942 he was stationed at RAF Bicester, flying as a pilot with No. 13 Operational Training Unit of RAF Bomber Command, which trained light day bomber aircrew in Bristol Blenheims.

 His next posting was to No. 1652 Heavy Conversion Unit, at RAF Marston Moor.

 Having been posted to No. 158 Squadron RAF at RAF Lissett on 28 February 1943 to fly Handley Page Halifax bombers he flew several operations as second pilot in March and April 1943.
 On 4 September 1943 he was detached to No. 1502 Beam Approach Training Flight at RAF Driffield, where he operationally tested recently developed equipment designed to improve the bombing accuracy of new crews in his next six operations through April and May 1943.
-Everett was commissioned pilot officer on 29 May 1943 and issued service number 155223 before joining No. 35 Squadron RAF, Pathfinder Force at RAF Graveley.
+Everett was commissioned pilot officer on 29 May 1943 and issued service number 155223.

 Pathfinder Force

-Serving with No. 35 Squadron RAF of the RAF Pathfinder Force Everett was recommended for a medal and then promoted to flying officer on 29 November 1943.
+He then joined No. 35 Squadron RAF, of Bomber Command's Pathfinder Force, at RAF Graveley.
+Serving with No. 35 Squadron, Everett was recommended for a medal, and then promoted to flying officer on 29 November 1943.